 Jan.
 7, 2020

-- Social Work blog: 2020 Society for Social Work and Research Presentations
+- School of Social Work: 2020 Society for Social Work and Research Presentations

 Twenty-five VCU School of Social Work faculty and students presented or participated in more than 30 sessions at the 24th annual Society for Social Work and Research Conference in Washington, D.C.